3 students injured in shooting outside Wichita school - NewsBreak

 3 students injured in shooting outside Wichita school

-Three students suffered gunshot wounds during a lunchtime shooting Tuesday outside a Wichita high school, police said.
+WICHITA, Kan.
+(AP) — Three students suffered gunshot wounds during a lunchtime shooting Tuesday outside a Wichita high school and three other teenagers have been arrested, police said.

-Police responded to citizen 911 calls of a disturbance that unfolded on a sidewalk about 200 yards from East High School, said police Capt.
+Police responded to citizen 911 calls of a disturbance that unfolded on a sidewalk about 200 yards (182.88 meters) from East High School, said police Capt.
 Kevin Kochenderfer.
-One bullet hit the outside of the building.

-First responders initially located two students who were taken to a local hospital with superficial gunshot wounds.
-Police said that a third student who was grazed by a bullet while standing in front of the school later reported his injury to a school nurse.
+First responders initially located two male students, ages 15 and 16, who were taken with minor gunshot wounds to a local hospital, where they were treated and released.
+Police said that another 15-year-old male student who was grazed by a bullet while standing in front of the school later reported his injury to a school nurse.

 None of the injuries are considered life-threatening.